 - Hospitals use this technology as supplemental treatment

 - A NATO hospital performs 350 sessions a day for all their patients.

 So, what happens to a cell when it has much more oxygen, nutrients, white blood cells going in and waste going out?
 Seniors find themselves feeling better and living healthier lives.
 Just to clarify, this only takes 8 minutes twice a day to administer to each one of your residents.
 There is no exercise protocol needed.
 This pad touching the person’s spine, either sitting up or laying down, is called the basic program.
 NASA, NFL alumni, Swiss Olympic teams, and thousands of athletes benefit from this technological simplicity.
 I hope you are beginning to get the idea as an owner and operator of a residential assisted living home.
 This technology is FDA cleared for acute, chronic pain due to overexertion or chronic pain and arthritis relief.

 Preparing For The Future Of Residential Assisted Living

 Countless seniors in residential assisted living would appreciate the opportunity to relieve their pain, especially with natural remedies.
-New technology is able to assist seniors in more than 18 areas of their bodies.
+New technology is able to assist people in more than 18 areas of their bodies, now a days technology has gone so far that it even offers EMR for Hormone Therapy Practices.
 Residential assisted living business owners who aim to provide innovative resources to equip seniors with quality of life.
 The Residential Assisted Living National Association is here to provide information, resources and support.
 RALNA advocates for residential assisted living business owners and operators with guidance for legal expertise, continued education, national marketing, group purchasing power and a continual positive voice for the industry.
 For ongoing support and to learn about new innovative practices start by clicking here.